SCOM3319 Exhibitions and Interpretation

 - During this unit, students not only learn the principles of effective exhibitions and interpretation from current literature, but also get out of the classroom and visit real exhibits in museums, parks and education centres.
 There is an opportunity to go behind the scenes or meet a curator to gain an appreciation of the process of designing and developing robust exhibits.
 From the principles learned, students evaluate an existing exhibit and deliver a guided walk.
 Students also have an opportunity to use their creativity and pitch their own exhibition idea on a topic of their choice and then create the introductory panel for that exhibition.

-- Indicative assessments in this unit are as follows: (1) written work on the theory of exhibition design, including an ongoing blog and evaluation of an exhibition; (2) development and delivery of a guided walk; and (3) development of an exhibition, including pitching ideas, budgeting, design of elements, evaluation ect (50%).
+- Indicative assessments in this unit are as follows: (1) development and delivery of a guided walk; (2) written work related to curation and exhibition evaluation; and (3) development of an exhibition, including (but not limited to) pitching ideas, budgeting, design of elements, evaluation (50%).
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.